 During 2024 and the first months of 2025, the annual growth rate of private sector deposits overall accelerated mostly reflecting an increase in corporate deposits (Charts 36 and 37).
-Household deposits also rose, but the increase has been limited compared to previous years, reflecting a deceleration in the growth of disposable income but also transfers of funds into other saving options, such as TBs and mutual funds, offering considerably higher returns.
+The rise in household deposits has been limited compared to previous years, reflecting a deceleration in the growth of disposable income but also transfers of funds into other saving options, such as TBs and mutual funds, offering considerably higher returns.

-In April 2025, bank deposits of non-financial corporations declined by €1.2 bn, while household deposits rose by €0.4 bn.
-The annual growth rate of corporate deposits continued to stand at a high level (9.0% in April, compared for example with an average growth rate of 5.5% in 2019), while the respective rate of household deposits, despite some improvement lately, remained relatively low (2.6% in April, compared to 6.1% in 2019 respectively).
+In May 2025, bank deposits of non-financial corporations increased by $\notin 0.7$ bn, while household deposits also rose by $\notin 0.4$ bn.
+The annual growth rate of corporate deposits continued to stand at a high level (9.2% in May, compared for example with an average growth rate of 5.5% in 2019), while the respective rate of household deposits, despite some improvement lately, remained relatively low (3% in May, compared to 6.1% in 2019 respectively).

-Chart 36: Bank deposits (annual rate of change %)
+Chart 36: Bank deposits

-Chart 37: Bank deposits (net flow, 3-month moving sum, in EUR millions)
+Chart 37: Bank deposits

+(net flow, 3-month moving sum, in EUR millions)